For media inquiries, please contact Media Relations

-"When I was a graduate student, I played with the New England Conservatory Ragtime Ensemble on a recording of the Red Back Book of Scott Joplin, which won a Grammy.
+"When I was a graduate student, I played with the New England Conservatory Ragtime Ensemble on a recording, Scott Joplin: The Red Back Book, which won a Grammy.
 Gunther Schuller was the president of the conservatory at the time and the conductor of that group.
 He invited me to come to Boston."

-"I also played for Leonard Bernstein when he conducted Bruckner's Ninth Symphony at Tanglewood.
-The following year I played first trumpet on his Mass at the opening of the Kennedy Center.
-That was really the beginning of my career.
-From there, I was hired to play the New York Shakespeare Festival production of Much Ado About Nothing for Joe Papp, a production that later went to Broadway and CBS television.
+"I also played for Leonard Bernstein when he conducted Bruckner's Symphony No. 9 at Tanglewood.
+The following year I played first trumpet on [Bernstein's] "Mass" at the opening of the Kennedy Center—that was really the beginning of my career.
+From there, I was hired to play the New York Shakespeare Festival production of Much Ado About Nothing for Joe Papp, which later went to Broadway and CBS television.
 Also, I was a founding member of the Empire Brass Quintet, the first brass group ever to win the Naumburg Chamber Music Award."